seabothsides/sbs/content/articles/6-best-ui-frameworks.md

 ---
 title: Top 6 UI Frameworks
-Description: The best UI Frameworks to make front end development a lot more streamlined and resilient working with NuxtJS
+description: The best UI Frameworks to make front end development a lot more streamlined and resilient working with NuxtJS
 author:
   name: Ricardo Calcina
   bio: Self taught web developer, primarly using Nuxt for front end work.